 If you need a loan quickly, or don’t own a home or car (or don’t want to put either up as collateral), there are still options.
 Acquiring an unsecured personal loan can be a fast and simple process compared to obtaining a secured loan, and you aren’t putting your home or car at risk.

 With both secured and unsecured loans, you will have to provide the lender with information on your financial standing, including your income, bank statements, and credit score.
 With most loans, the better your financial standing, the better the rates and terms you’ll qualify for.

-If you’re considering taking out a loan—any kind of loan—in the near future, it’s a great idea to work on improving your credit score now while making sure that your credit history is free from any errors.
+If you’re considering taking out a loan—any kind of loan—in the near future, it can be helpful to work on improving your credit score while making sure that your credit history is free from any errors.